 Have you ever looked and looked (and looked?!) for the perfect way to make a certain something?
 At Last!
 Black Bean Soup became my "only" black bean soup recipe, gracious! more than 20 years ago now.
 The recipe originated with the late writer Laurie Colwin and has become one of my "signature" recipes.

 "This is now my favourite!" ~ mym(e)

-In my years masquerading as a Texan, I looked and looked for a great black bean soup to make at home.
+In the seven years I masqueraded as a Texan, I looked and looked (and looked) for a great black bean soup to make at home.
 After several uninspiring batches, at last!
-I came upon this, one worth making and adapting again and again.
+I came upon this recipe, one worth making and adapting again and again.

 AT LAST!
 BLACK BEAN SOUP RECIPE